artsandmetaphysics/goodlifeodyssey/_documents/love-they-neighbor-as-thyself.md

 ---
+title: >
-title: 'Love They Neighbor as Thyself'
+  Love They Neighbor as Thyself
 description: >
   A brief discussion of the second great commandment of the New Testament.
 type: essay
 status: incomplete
 order: 800